tlberglund/theological-examination/exam.md

 1. Distinguish between the general call of the gospel and effectual calling.
 2. **Who are the subjects (initiator) of effectual calling?
 Who are the objects of?**
+The Father, the Son, and the Spirit are the subjects.
+The objects are elect sinners.

 3. What means does God use in calling His own unto Himself?
 4. State the ordo salutis as you understand it.
 (Calling, Regeneration, Justification, Sanctification, Glorification); Romans 8: 28-29.
 5. **Are you committed to the doctrine of irresistible grace?**
+Yes.

 ### Chapter 11: Justification